Sustainable Architecture: Evaluation and Design

 We are a major player in international research in the fields of architecture and the built environment and town and country planning.
 You are encouraged where possible to take part in staff research projects.

-The course benefits from direct links to two of the best research groups in the university, recognised nationally and internationally:
+The course benefits from direct links to one of the best research groups in the university, recognised nationally and internationally:

 The course also has direct input from: